-If you’re suffering from chronic back pain and want to learn more about shots for back pain, ask your doctor about your options, including epidural injections.
-If you and your healthcare provider determine a back pain shot is appropriate for you, contact our office today.
-We’ll be happy to answer any questions you may have about epidural injections for back pain or any other treatment we offer.
+If you’re suffering from chronic back pain and want to learn more about shots for back pain relief, ask your doctor about your options, including epidural injections.
+Contact our office today if you and your healthcare provider determine an epidural steroid injection is appropriate for you.
+We’ll be happy to answer any questions you may have about epidural injections or any other treatment we offer.

 Call Premier Diagnostic Imaging at (931) 528-1800.